 While the AirPods Pro do only offer 4.5 hours playback with ANC toggled on, the charging case still gets you 24-hours of total juice.
 Considering Beats are owned by Apple, it's a bit disappointing to see this drop.

 It also would have been nice to see Qi wireless charging functionality in the Beats Studio Buds, but this functionality is also missing.

 - Buy it if you're looking for excellent sound, noise-cancellation and comfort for under $200.

 - Don't buy it if you like the seamless connection and device swapping offered by other Apple and Beats devices.

 This will really come down to what your priorities are.
 If you value sound, ANC and comfort above all else, the Beats Studio Buds are an excellent choice.
 Plus they're quite well priced for the quality you get, especially compared to AirPods.

 But if you're firmly placed in the Apple ecosystem and want headphones that will swap between all your devices immediately, these might not be for you.
-The AirPods Pro would be a better choice - they're still great and simply work.
+The AirPods Pro or AirPods 3 would be a better choice - they're still great and simply work.

 I personally wish we could combine the functionality of the AirPods Pro with the sound and ANC quality of the Beats Studio Buds.
 Those things would be incredible.

 The Beats Studio Buds have an RRP of $199.95.

 And if you're looking for excellent true wireless earbuds at a fraction of the price, we have reviewed the Jabra Elite 3 and were very impressed.